RiL3z/RiL3z.github.io/_posts/2020-11-22-Adventures-Python.md

 ['this', 'is']
 the thingthe thingthe thingthe thingthe thing
 ```
 We can define, concatenate, and slice strings!
-I was curious if the slicing syntax worked for lists as well and it does, so I'm assuming it works for tuples as too.
+I was curious if the slicing syntax worked for lists as well and it does, so I'm assuming it works for tuples too.
 I also like the ability to repeat a string by using the `*` operator.
 Cool.
 "Sets" are next.
 Here's some cool stuff we can do with them:
 **PROGRAM**
 ```python3